Suez Canal Area Development Project: Ain-Sokhna Port

 The port serves the oil and gas fields in the region.
-It exports products from the petrochemicals and refining factories in Ain-Sokhna region.
-It also exports the products of a ceramic factory, ammonia factory, and a sugar factory.
+It exports products from the petrochemicals and refining factories in the Ain-Sokhna region.
+It also exports the products of a ceramic factory, an ammonia factory, and a sugar factory.

 Arish Port

-Arish Port lies on the Mediterranean Sea on the northern coast of Arish city. in 1996 the port was transformed from a fishing port into an international trade port.
+Arish Port lies on the Mediterranean Sea on the northern coast of Arish city.
+In 1996 the port was transformed from a fishing port into an international trade port.